civ19/Finance-Tracker-App/README.md

 ## "What if I find a bug?"
 If you found any bugs, crashes, or overall any inconviences with this project, please submit an issue with the issues tap on this repository.
 In case you want to submit a pull request with a fix for it, reference the issue you created while you're at it!

+And lastly, if you somehow liked it, feel free to become a sponsor.